-Accounts for the year ended 31 March 2019
+Accounts for the year ended 31 March 2020

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)

 NOTICE 1.
-Date of announcem nent: 19 June 2019 reviewed by an externa er authority's Annual Governance and Accountability Return (AGAR) needs to be al auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited hed with this notice.
-As it has yet to be reviewed by the appointed auditor, it is result of that review. year to which the audit has the right to inspect and make copies of the accounting records for the financial relates and all books, deeds, contracts, bills, vouchers, receipts and other hose records must be made available for inspection by any person interested.
-For the year ended 31 application to: March 2019, these documents will be available on reasonable notice by Rob Charleswo Airmyn Memori T: 01405 947117 M: 07557 16690 E: airmynpc@g al Hall, Woodland Way, Airmyn, DN14 8LY 7 9 commencing on: Monday 24 June 2019 and ending on: Friday 02 August 2019 3.
-Local government electors and their representatives also have: The right to make could either make to question the appointed auditor about the accounting records; and e an objection which concerns a matter in respect of which the appointed auditor e a public interest report or apply to the court for a declaration that an item of ful.
-Written notice of an objection must first be given to the auditor and a copy sent thority.
-The appointed auditor of above dates only. can be contacted at the address in paragraph 4 below for this purpose between the of the Local Audit and ity's AGAR is subject to review by the appointed auditor under the provisions d Accountability Act 2014, the Accounts and Audit Regulations 2015 and the Practice 2015.
-The appointed auditor is: PKF Littlejohn I 1 Westferry Circ Canary Wharf London E14 4H (sba@pkf-littlejol D
+Date of announcement: 24 June 2020 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: Rob Charlesworth, Clerk Airmyn Memorial Hall, Woodland way, Airmyn, DN14 8LY T: 01405 947117 M: 07557 166909 E: airmynpc@gmail.com commencing on: Monday 29 June 2020 and ending on: Friday 7 August 2020 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) 5.
+This announcement is made by: Rob Charlesworth, Clerk & RFO